Vortex (video game): Gameplay

 The player pilots an experimental mech called the Morphing Battle System against the five worlds of the Aki-Do Forces.
 The player enters the Vortex, to save the Deoberon system, retrieving the core from the fierce forces, the Aki-Do.
 The MBS can transform between four different modes: The Walker, Sonic Jet, Land Burner, and Hard Shell.

 Development and release

-The overall concept of Vortex fueled unconfirmed speculation that the project may have been derived from an unreleased game based on Transformers.
-However, in a 2015 interview with Retro Gamer, programmer Michael Wong-Powell confirmed that Vortex and Transformers were entirely separate projects, with the latter being cancelled during development.
+The overall concept of Vortex fueled unconfirmed speculation that the project may have been derived from an unreleased game based on Transformers, but in a 2015 interview with Retro Gamer, programmer Michael Wong-Powell confirmed that Vortex and Transformers were entirely separate projects, with the latter being cancelled during development.

 In March 1994, Argonaut Software was signed as a third-party developer by Atari Corporation to develop games for the Atari Jaguar platform.
 A port of Vortex for the Jaguar was announced at Spring ECTS '94, but it ultimately was never released.

 Reception

-Vortex was criticized for its difficulty and its lag, which was common for Super FX games of its type.
-Electronic Gaming Monthly's five reviewers remarked that the pace is slow, but complimented the unique concept and high challenge.
-GameFans three reviewers scored it 79%, 72%, and 70%.
+Vortex received generally favorable reception from critics.
+Electronic Gaming Monthly's five editors remarked that the pace is slow, but complimented the unique concept and high challenge.